18 Jan How to Find the Right Size of Pallet Rack

-Storing product above 12 feet triggers “high piled storage” considerations.
+Storing products above 12 feet triggers “high piled storage” considerations.
 When obtaining pallet rack permits, your city/county will evaluate your fire sprinkler system and the flammability of your product.
-They may limit how high you can store product based on the adequacy of your sprinkler system and the flammability of what you are storing.
+They may limit how high you can store products based on the adequacy of your sprinkler system and the flammability of what you are storing.

 Pallet rack beams have a length and height or “face size.”
 The beam length determines how many pallets you can store per beam level.

 8-foot long beams are by far the most common beam length and allow for the storage of two standard 48 x 40 pallets.
 Plan for 3 inches of clearance between the upright and the pallet, and 4 inches of clearance between pallets.
 12-foot long beams are also common and allow for three standard pallets on each beam level.

 Beam lengths are commonly cited in inches.
 Check out the table below to get an idea of what you’ll need!

 What is the weight of your pallets?

 Do you have the weight of your pallets from step one?
 If not, take some time to figure that out now.
 The weight of your pallets is the main factor in selecting the correct beam.
 The length and face size of a beam determines it’s load capacity.
 Keep in mind that beam capacities are always stated per beam level, which is every pair of beams.